What Is The Process Of A Personal Injury Lawsuit?

 Do Most Personal Injury Cases Settle Before Going To Trial?

 Most personal injury cases do reach a settlement prior to trial, partly because going to trial poses a huge risk to the defendants.
 The goal is to prove the case in front of a jury and ask them for a sum of money.
 There’s no set sum of money for each injury, and you obviously want to maximize the recovery for any client in any personal injury case.
 That risk is something that insurance companies and defendants typically want to avoid, so I am able to settle most cases prior to trial.
 However, every once in a while a case has to be tried.
-I have 20 years of experience trying cases in front of juries and either settling during that process or reaching verdicts and obtaining recoveries.
+I have over 22 years of experience trying cases in front of juries and either settling during that process or reaching verdicts and obtaining recoveries.

 What Should I Do If The Other Party’s Insurance Company Asks Me To Make A Statement?